SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Sumator-04.png)

-On the first 2 rows we declare that we're describing an **HTML page**, using the `<html>` and `<body>` tags, the latter declaring the start of our page's body – its main part which will be visualized.
+On the first 2 rows we declare that we're describing an **HTML page**, using the `<html>` and `<body>` tags, the latter declaring the start of our page's body – it's the main part which will be visualized.
 Respectively, the last 2 rows represent the corresponding **closing tags**, which declare the end of that particular part of our HTML page.
 Look more closely and you'll notice they're different from the **opening tags** – they have a forward slash '/' before the tag name - `</body>`, for example.

-Using HTML tags in our page's body we'll describe what we want visualized on our webpage – three fields where numbers can be entered.
+Using HTML tags in our page's body we'll describe what we want to be visualized on our webpage – three fields where numbers can be entered.
 This can be achieved with the `<input type ="number">` tag.
-Using this tag we declare that we want input of type number to be visualized.
+Using this tag we declare that we want the input of type number to be visualized.
 The additional **attribute** – `id`, serves to let us determine a unique name for this **tag**.
 What we decide to call it is completely up to us.
 We'll need the `id` attribute later in order to get hold of information about this particular **HTML element**.

 Then, on the 7th row we have another `input` tag declared, but this time it's of type `button`.
-This is how we indicate we want an element which, upon being clicked, produces some result.
+This is how we indicate we want an element that, upon being clicked, produces some result.

 Let's now also look at the **JavaScript code** we wrote:

 ![](assets/chapter-1-images/07.Sumator-05.png)

-First we **declare the `calculate()` function** which reads the information from our first two text fields (from our HTML page), then calculates their sum and **assigns** it as the third field's value.
+First, we **declare the `calculate()` function** which reads the information from our first two text fields (from our HTML page), then calculates their sum and **assigns** it as the third field's value.
 The function spans from the 9th to the 17th row.
 We'll learn what functions are, how they're declared and called, in this book's following chapters.

 Looking more closely at the **function's body**, we observe that on the 10th row the **variable `firstNumber` is declared** and then the value of the text field with `id=firstNumber` is assigned to it.
 The `parseInt(…)` function makes sure that the text that's been entered will be converted to a number.
-Then in a similar fashion we get the value of our second text field (with `id=secondNumber`).
+Then in a similar way, we get the value of our second text field (with `id=secondNumber`).
 Finally, using the same mechanism, instead of obtaining the value of the third field with `id=result`, we **assign** a value to it by placing it on the left side of the equation.

 Then on the 19th and 20th row we access our button and tell it to **listen** for `click` events which, when received, will trigger the function `calculate()` we just **declared**.
 In other words, when we use our mouse to click the button, the `calculate()` function will execute.
 The application is ready.
 We can start it by finding its location and opening it.
 It will load inside the browser by default.